canerertano/bookz/README.md

 ## Installation

 To run the app:

 * make sure that you have already installed the node.js and npm

-* cloneor download this repository
+* clone or download this repository

 * change directory by typing
     ```sh
         $ cd bookz